osuushi/osuushi.github.com/_posts/2012-3-19-smoothjsdemo.md

 Now we get to the question of why we are handling each segment separately.

-So the goal of the `hitTest` function is to determine if a double-click was near a curve segment so that we  can add a point to that segment rather than at the end of the path.
+The goal of the `hitTest` function is to determine if a double-click was on or near a curve segment.
 One way we could do that is to iterate along the smoothed function, checking point distances along the way.
 That would work, but advancing by small steps is even more crucial in that case than when drawing.
+It's tends to be pretty ugly, it's hard to debug, and it involves repeating, with slight changes, a lot of the code we already have for drawing.

-There is an easier way:
+There is an easier way, however:

 {% highlight coffeescript tabsize=4 %}